Heading

 Try some variations

-You might even include two or three variations of the same abbreviation when you first think of a new text expansion.
-Include them all for a while to see which one you like better.
+You might even include two or three variations of the same abbreviation when you first think of a new snippet.
+See which one you like better and delete the others later.
+Again, it’s not about achieving maximum efficiency but making incremental improvements with limited effort.

-Slight warning
+Phrasing warning

 Keep practicing

 I should probably add something profound or philosophical here, but … let’s go with practical instead.
+Keep practicing with text expansions as part of your normal workflow.

 In the worst case if you mess up, just try the abbreviation again the next time.
-Although, don’t tell anyone that I sometimes actually delete the word and retype the abbreviation to try to reprogram my fingers.
+Although, don’t tell anyone that I sometimes delete the whole word and retype the abbreviation to try to reprogram my fingers.